This is part 4 of the codetect series:

 I built codetect—a local MCP server that indexes codebases with embeddings so Claude Code can search semantically instead of grepping and reading whole files.
-Version 1 used the simplest possible stack: ctags for symbols, naive line-based chunking with overlap (512 lines, 50-line overlap), nomic-embed-text for embeddings, SQLite for storage.
-It showed a measurable 10-20% token efficiency improvement over Claude Code's built-in tools.
+The original version (v0) used the simplest possible stack: ctags for symbols, naive line-based chunking with overlap (512 lines, 50-line overlap), nomic-embed-text for embeddings, SQLite for storage, six MCP tools.
+It showed a measurable ~10% token efficiency improvement over Claude Code's built-in tools.

-AST-based chunking for precise function-level boundaries. bge-m3 for higher-quality embeddings.
-PostgreSQL with pgvector for scalable vector search.
+v1 added PostgreSQL with pgvector for scalable vector search and better embedding models (bge-m3). v2 went further: AST-based chunking for precise function-level boundaries.
 Reciprocal Rank Fusion to combine multiple search signals.
 Cross-encoder reranking for precision.
-Seven MCP tools instead of four.
+Seven MCP tools instead of six.

 Performance got worse.
 Not marginally—I was now performing below the baseline of not using codetect at all.